siddharthgauts/News-website/README.md

 ## Contributing

-We welcome contributions!
+ welcome contributions!
 Feel free to submit bug reports, feature requests, or pull requests to help improve our project.

 ## License